 Machu Picchu is one of the world’s most iconic archeological sites and Peru’s most popular tourist attraction.
 Since its (re)discovery by Hiram Bingham in 1911, the site has been a key feature in popular culture, garnering the interest of academics, history buffs, rugged travellers, backpackers and worldly explorers.

-In 1981 the Peruvian Government declared Machu Picchu a Historical Sanctuary, and this was quickly followed by UNESCO who declared the area a World Heritage Site in 1983.
-More recently (2007), Machu Picchu was voted as one of the New Seven Wonders of the World.
+In 1981, the Peruvian Government declared Machu Picchu a Historical Sanctuary, and this was quickly followed by UNESCO who declared the area a World Heritage Site in 1983.
+In 2007, Machu Picchu was voted as one of the New Seven Wonders of the World.

 The chart below shows how many tourists visited Machu Picchu annually from 1980-2013.
-The yellow bar represents foreigners and the green bar, Peruvians.
+The yellow bar represents foreigners and the green bar represents Peruvians.